KaspianDev/InstaDeepslate/README.md

-# NBTGui
+# InstaDeepslate

-NBTGui is a minecraft plugin that enabled insta mining for deepslate if you have Haste II and Efficiency V Netherite Pickaxe.
+InstaDeepslate is a minecraft plugin that enabled insta mining for deepslate if you have Haste II and Efficiency V Netherite Pickaxe.

 # Future plans: